Indrayani Express: Coaches

 This train shares its rake with the Pune Solapur Intercity Express, and operational control is with Central Railways.

 Service

-The Indirayani Express was introduced on 27 April 1988 and is one of six dedicated Intercity Chair Car trains between Mumbai CSMT and Pune Junction.
+The Indrayani Express was introduced on 27 April 1988 and is one of six dedicated Intercity Chair Car trains between Mumbai CSMT and Pune Junction.
 The other five trains are 12127/28 Mumbai Pune Intercity Express, 11007/08 Deccan Express, 11009/10 Sinhagad Express, 12125/26 Pragati Express and 12123/24 Deccan Queen.

-It covers the distance of 192 kilometres in 3 hours 25 mins as 22105 Indirayani Express (55.38 km/h) and 3 hours 20 mins as 22106 Indirayani Express (57.60 km/h).
+It covers the distance of 192 kilometres in 3 hours 25 mins as 22105 Indrayani Express (55.38 km/h) and 3 hours 20 mins as 22106 Indrayani Express (57.60 km/h).

-It halts as 22105 at Dadar, Thane, Kalyan, Karjat, Lonavala, Shivajinagar and Pune.
+It halts as 22105 at Dadar, Thane, Kalyan, Karjat, Lonavala, Shivaji Nagar and Pune.
 In the return service as 22106, it halts at Lonavala, Karjat, Kalyan, Thane, Dadar and Mumbai CSMT.

 Traction

 Since March 2022, as the route is electrified, it is currently hauled by WAP-7 pure AC locomotive of the Kalyan shed.
 From November 2009 till March 2022, it was hauled by WDM-3A or WDP 4, to save time in locomotive change, due to the rake sharing with Pune Solapur Intercity Express, as the route after Daund Junction was not electrified.

 When the train was introduced back in 1988, it was hauled by WCM 1/2/5 DC locomotives till the mid-1990s as the section between Mumbai CSMT and Pune was under 1500 V DC traction.
 From the mid-1990s, it was hauled by WCAM 2/2P or WCAM 3 dual traction locomotives of the Kalyan shed till November 2009, when the rake sharing was initiated.

 At Karjat, it gets two or three WAG-5, WAG-7, WCAM-2 or WCAM 3 bankers of Kalyan shed to push the train on the ghat section between Karjat railway station and Lonavala railway station, where the gradient is of 1 in 37.

 During the COVID-19 pandemic, all passenger trains of Indian Railways were suspended for operating from 24 March 2020 due to lockdown.
 Indrayani Express resumed its operations from 9 October 2020.
 However, this time train used to be hauled by WAP-7 Electric Locomotive since its rake sharing train Pune-Solapur Intercity Express was not permitted to resume operation.